dprats/sicp/README.md

 # sicp
-Practice in Scheme to SICP (Structure and Interpretation of Computer Programs): https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs
+Practice in Scheme to SICP: https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs